 So, you want to fill your hobby electronics drawers with parts galore and don’t have the money to start?
-Well, worry no more, as I am about to teach you how to scrounge for those parts.
+Here are a few simple rules to follow that will help you're scrounging efforts stay on the right track.

 Video Text Overlay With a PIC Microprocessor